dmbarbour/awelon/AboutAO.md

 If I am right, automatic visualization and animation of the environment should help with visualization, and the ability to do a little bit of drag and drop on the visualization should help with learning (or ignoring) arcane shuffles.

 AO is intended for use in an environment that provides rich visualization of structure, through the type system and through testing.
+It should be possible to augment visualization of challenging words by defining extra words (e.g `foo.imagine`) that provide animation rules or code.

 ### Documents and Zippers